Swap in healthy fats

 Split restaurant meals, which tend to be much more food than you need to be satisfied, or go into a meal knowing that you'll reserve half to take home for lunch the next day.

 Make a point of eating slowly and stopping when you feel satisfied, rather than scarfing down a full plate of food before you can think about how full you are.
+Try some more tips that'll help you practice portion control and lose weight.

 Content continues below ad